New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Introduction

-The well-known orthogonal frequency division multiplexing (OFDM) technology, which has been widely used in 4G and 5G eras, can efficiently tackle the inter-symbol interference (ISI) induced by the time dispersion (due to multipath effect) by adopting the cyclic prefix (CP) \cite{li2006orthogonal}.
+The widely-used orthogonal frequency division multiplexing (OFDM) technology has proven to be an efficient solution for addressing inter-symbol interference (ISI) caused by time dispersion, a result of the multipath effect.
+By adopting the cyclic prefix (CP), OFDM can overcome ISI in 4G and 5G systems \cite{li2006orthogonal}.
 However, it will fail to support efficient and reliable communications in doubly selective channels, where additional frequency dispersion is caused by Doppler shifts.
 This can be explained by the fact that high Doppler shift will result in a very short channel coherence time, which destroys the orthogonality between sub-carriers of OFDM and leads to inter-carrier interference (ICI).
-Against this background, designing new modulation techniques and waveforms, as well as the corresponding transceiver architectures, to achieve high-speed and ultra-reliable communications in hostile environments becomes urgent and paramount for future mobile systems \cite{zheng2017comparison}.
+Against this background, designing new modulation techniques and waveforms, as well as the corresponding transceiver architectures, to achieve high-speed and ultra-reliable communications in challenging environments becomes urgent and paramount for future mobile systems \cite{zheng2017comparison}.